Grandfather Mountain Trifecta

 Part 2: Trip Report

-After a hectic few days of worrying about weather, booking last minute campsites, and getting refunds, it was nice to pull into the Profile Trailhead parking lot and see the sun shining.
+After a hectic few days of worrying about the weather, booking last-minute campsites, and getting refunds, it was nice to pull into the Profile Trailhead parking lot and see the sun shining.
 I quickly registered my hike and vehicle at the ranger’s booth and got steppin’.
-It was a seven hour drive from northern Virginia, so I didn’t start hiking until around 1300 hours.
+It was a seven-hour drive from northern Virginia, so I didn’t start hiking until around 13:00.

 The Profile Trail was pretty crowded with day hikers as I began.
-It crossed streams, a footbridge, massive rock outcroppings and many flat stone “steps” as I gradually made my up the winding switchbacks.
-It was well-maintained, and offered a few decent views of Grandfather Mountain.
-After a short break at Shandy Springs replenishing my water, I made the final push to the intersection with the Grandfather Trail.
+It crossed streams, a footbridge, massive rock outcroppings, and many flat stone “steps” as I gradually made my way up the winding switchbacks.
+It was well-maintained and offered a few decent views of Grandfather Mountain.
+After a short break at Shandy Springs, replenishing my water, I made the final push to the intersection with the Grandfather Trail.

 Cliffside campsite was less than a half mile away from the intersection, and it was where I would be staying for the night.
-The unique route of this hike would have me backtracking quite a bit, so I set up camp early, and left some of my heavier items like my bear can, sleeping bag, etc. in my tent while I continued to swinging bridge.
-This strategy would cut my carrying weight in half so I could be lighter going over some of the more daring sections.
-I did not leave any food, or smelly things in my tent, because I did not want to come back to a bear rifling through my stuff.
+The unique route of this hike would have me backtracking quite a bit, so I set up camp early and left some of my heavier items like my bear can, sleeping bag, etc., in my tent while I continued to the swinging bridge.
+This strategy would cut my carrying weight in half, so I could be lighter going over some of the more daring sections.
+I did not leave any food or smelly things in my tent because I did not want to come back to a bear rifling through my stuff.

-Shortly after Attic Window campsite, I passed through a massive fracture in the side of the mountain.
-Here the trail drops 200 feet in 0.1 mile and becomes a rock scramble.
-It then forks, the Underwood trail descends below the mountain ridges to avoid the worst of the wind and exposure, while the continuing on the Grandfather Trail goes even higher along the mountain.
+Shortly after the Attic Window campsite, I passed through a massive fracture in the side of the mountain.
+Here, the trail drops 200 ft in 0.1 mile and becomes a rock scramble.
+It then forks, the Underwood trail descends below the mountain ridges to avoid the worst of the wind and exposure, while continuing on the Grandfather Trail goes even higher along the mountain.
 Both trails lead to the same place and meet up at Grandfather Gap.
-I took the underwood trail down since a few ominous clouds were continuing to make their way overhead.
+I took the Underwood Trail down since a few ominous clouds were continuing to make their way overhead.
 I didn’t want to get caught on an exposed ridge while a thunderstorm raged.

-A half-mile later and I was at the parking lot near the swinging bridge.
-Tourists were everywhere as I went over the mile high bridge to Linville Peak.
+A half-mile later, and I was at the parking lot near the swinging bridge.
+Tourists were everywhere as I went over the mile-high bridge to Linville Peak.
 I can confirm the bridge did swing as I went over it, and I heard the sound of creaking metal.
-Heights are not my thing. so I crossed as quickly as possible.
+Heights are nSot my thing. so I crossed as quickly as possible.

-I bought a water from the store and took a nice long lunch break in the parking lot.
-The crowds began to thin as 1800 hours approached.
+I bought some water from the store and took a nice, long lunch break in the parking lot.
+The crowds began to thin as evening approached.
 That is when the parking lot at Swinging Bridge closed.
-Despite the difficult terrain and treacherous reputation, Grandfather Mountain is a really popular day-hike.
+Despite the difficult terrain and treacherous reputation, Grandfather Mountain is a really popular day hike.

 Once I went down the last of the ladders, the last mile back to Cliffside was a cake-walk.
 Fearing rain, I quickly organized my gear, made dinner and got comfortable.
 There was a slight chance of thunderstorms in the area, but as the night went on, it stayed completely dry.
 I actually got a decent night sleep for a change.

-My alarm went off at 0500 hours.
-I hoped for a good sunrise, but fog had rolled into to the area and was expected to last all morning.
+My alarm went off at 0500.
+I hoped for a good sunrise, but fog had rolled into the area and was expected to last all morning.
 Similar to yesterday, I would be backtracking to Cliffside later before finishing the hike, so I left my tent set up and my heavier items inside.

 Immediately after departing, the trail shot straight up and included a few more ladders before reaching Calloway Peak, the tallest sub-peak of Grandfather Mountain.
 From my research, this was supposed to be the highlight of the trip.
 Unfortunately, it was fogged over, so the vista would have to wait until I came back this way later.

 Leaving the Peak, the trail turns into Daniel Boone Scout Trail.
-I went down a few more ladders and just below the summit was the wreckage of a 1978 plane crash.
-This marks the second trail in as many years that I saw a wreckage of a plane crash along one of my hikes.
+I went down a few more ladders, and just below the summit was the wreckage of a 1978 plane crash.
+This marks the second time in as many years that I saw the wreckage of a plane crash along one of my hikes.
 You can read all about that hike right here.

-Along with ladders, and cables, switchbacks were plentiful along this hike and the Daniel Boone Scout Trail proved to be no different.
-It eventually intersected with the Cragway Trail which I took.
-Cragway offered a few great exposed rock sections which was perfect as the fog disappeared.
-Approximately 0.6 mile later was Top Crag View, a magnificent vista of the surrounded peaks and valleys.
-I made sure to take a nice relaxing rest as I basked in the sun’s rays.
+Along with ladders and cables, switchbacks were plentiful along this hike, and the Daniel Boone Scout Trail proved to be no different.
+It eventually intersected with the Cragway Trail, which I took.
+Cragway offered a few great exposed rock sections, which were perfect as the fog disappeared.
+Approximately 0.6 miles later was Top Crag View, a magnificent vista of the surrounding peaks and valleys.
+I made sure to take a nice, relaxing rest as I basked in the sun’s rays.

 The Cragway trail continued to descend until I made a right onto the Nuwati Trail.
-After about 0.7 mile it merged onto the Tanawha trail.
-Both of these trails were in thick forests, and did not offer much in the way of views.
-There were some strong flowing streams however.
+After about 0.7 miles, it merged onto the Tanawha Trail.
+Both of these trails were in thick forests and did not offer much in the way of views.
+There were some strong flowing streams, however.

 The southern views were absolutely incredible.
-I could see the Black mountains, Blue Ridge Parkway and the Linville Gorge.
-I dropped my pack grabbed my snacks, and spent the next 30 minutes enjoying the warmth of the sun’s rays.
+I could see the Black Mountains, the Blue Ridge Parkway, and the Linville Gorge.
+I dropped my pack, grabbed my snacks, and spent the next 30 minutes enjoying the warmth of the sun’s rays.
 As other hikers joined me, the peak began to feel a bit cramped, so I went down to Cliffside and packed up my gear.

 The weekend started with disappointment, and ending with a victory dinner from the always delicious Wooiboi Chicken in Herndon.
 Another successful trek completed.